AmalUBasnayake/Amal-Cyber-Lab-Cybersecurity-Cheat-Sheets/README.md

 > **Why the control exists → What risk it addresses → How it is implemented → What evidence it produces → How it is monitored → How it is improved.**

+This approach connects the visual references in this repository with practical cybersecurity labs, architecture work, detection engineering, investigation, and documentation.

 ---

 # 🛠️ Technologies Covered

 ### Microsoft Azure

-* Azure Firewall
+- Azure Firewall
-* Azure WAF
+- Azure WAF
-* Azure DDoS Protection
+- Azure DDoS Protection
-* Azure Bastion
+- Azure Bastion
-* Azure VPN Gateway
+- Azure VPN Gateway
-* ExpressRoute
+- ExpressRoute
-* Private Endpoint
+- Private Endpoint
-* NSG
+- NSG
-* Azure Key Vault
+- Azure Key Vault
-* Azure Monitor
+- Azure Monitor

 ### Microsoft Security

-* Microsoft Entra ID
+- Microsoft Entra ID
-* Microsoft Defender XDR
+- Microsoft Defender XDR
-* Defender for Endpoint
+- Defender for Endpoint
-* Defender for Office 365
+- Defender for Office 365
-* Defender for Identity
+- Defender for Identity
-* Defender for Cloud Apps
+- Defender for Cloud Apps
-* Microsoft Defender for Cloud
+- Microsoft Defender for Cloud
-* Microsoft Sentinel
+- Microsoft Sentinel
-* Microsoft Intune
+- Microsoft Intune
-* Microsoft Purview
+- Microsoft Purview

 ### Security Operations

-* SIEM
+- SIEM
-* SOAR
+- SOAR
-* KQL
+- KQL
-* Threat Hunting
+- Threat Hunting
-* Incident Response
+- Incident Response
-* Detection Engineering
+- Detection Engineering
-* MITRE ATT&CK®
+- MITRE ATT&CK®
-* Threat Intelligence
+- Threat Intelligence

+---

+# 🎯 Who Is This For?

+This collection is designed as a practical reference for:

+- 🎓 Cybersecurity students
+- ☁️ Cloud Security learners
+- 🛡️ Security Engineers
+- 🚨 SOC Analysts
+- 🔎 Threat Hunters
+- 💻 IT Professionals
+- 📚 Microsoft Security certification candidates

 ---